RnDProjectsDeebul/MohanRajRnD/README.md

 focus on single pass uncertainty estimation method
 - Literature search on different quantization methods and which are supported by the DUT
-- How does evidential loss function impact the QAT ?
+- How does evidential loss function impact the QAT?